Pascal-So/peg-solitaire/report/paper.typ

   &= p^(i+2),
   $

   which is the term that we add at the same time as removing the other two terms.
-Therefore the sum does not change after the move and we get that $A(P) = A(Q)$.
+Therefore, the sum does not change after the move, and we get that $A(P) = A(Q)$.

   It remains to show that the same also holds when the move is taken in the direction of decreasing coordinates.
 Let the coordinates where pegs are removed still be $p^i$ and $p^(i+1)$, but now a peg is added at $p^(i-1)$ instead.